MauroAbidalCarrer/diary_and_notes/diary.md

 29/05/2025:
 -   I took another look at the demo code and it turns out that while the test accuracy stagneted at 70%, the adversirial test accuracy reached 70% just at the end of training.
     It looked like it could have kept going up (judging only by the adversarial test accuracy over iterations curve).
-    So now I am starting to wander if I actually made the trainging last longer...
+    So now I am starting to wander if I actually should make the trainging last longer...
     I guess I should also see if the "kaggle resnet" can get a similar score on adversarial test samples.
 -   I also think I should look into some videos/blogs/papers on adversarial attacks, I saw links on them in the superposition blog of Olah/Anthropic.
 -   I read a [reddit post](https://www.reddit.com/r/MachineLearning/comments/1defvmv/d_is_grokking_solved/) and its comment section.
-    In it, a scientist (if he is not lying saying that he presented a paper at ICLR) [said that grokking over hyped](https://www.reddit.com/r/MachineLearning/comments/1defvmv/comment/l8d45rs/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+    In it, a scientist (if he is not lying saying that he presented a paper at ICLR) [said that grokking is over hyped](https://www.reddit.com/r/MachineLearning/comments/1defvmv/comment/l8d45rs/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
     It's just a delayed generalization which will always be worse than a "normal" quicker generalization.
-    It says that grokking does not always happen only in accademic/edge cases which contracdicts what the paper says...
+    It says that grokking mostly happens in accademic/edge cases which contracdicts what the paper says(tho the comment was posted later)...
     He also says that grokking can be induced or ablated using a single output scaling hyperparameter.
     So I guess i could verify that?..
 -   I think my next steps are going to be: